wmk1/toll-road-blockchain-system/README.md

 This account will:

-* update the vehicle types in the smart contract
+* update the vehicle types in the smart contract.
 * ask the smart contract to deploy new `TollBoothOperator`s.
 * inform whether an address is a registered `TollBoothOperator`.
 * unregister `ToolBoothOperator`s when needed.